For-D-Dimitrov/Goose_Hunt/README.md

-Y2 Computer Science Project in C, with an output to a LCD display via microchip and auxilleries on breadboard
+Project in C, with an output to a LCD display via microchip and auxilleries on breadboard